 - Daylight opening is the maximum space between the two vertical rods and from the top of the lower platen to the bottom of the horizontal crosshead.
 This dimension must be large enough to accommodate the specimen, fixtures, test cells, platens, and accessories when testing is underway.

 - The bottom platen supports the specimen including whatever test cells and fixtures are called for in the test method.
 It needs to be large enough to fully support samples and fixtures, and thick enough to carry maximum loads and resist deflection.
 Corrosion-resistant metal or plated steel is a good choice of material since there is often free moisture from the specimens or test cells.
 Scribed concentric circles make it easy to center fixture during setup.

-- Horizontal crosshead bears all the forces applied by the drive system to the test specimen.
+- The horizontal crosshead bears all the forces applied by the drive system to the test specimen.
 Strength, rigidity, and ease of adjustment are important features, and it is often used as an anchoring or reference point for various loading and deflection instruments.

 - Vertical height adjustment accommodates a wide range of sizes and types of specimens, fixtures, and cells.
 Sturdy, coarse-threaded vertical rods with top and bottom adjustment nuts for the crosshead offer a simple system for quick and easy height adjustment.

 - Controls should be simple, logically positioned, and easy to read and understand to reduce operator error and cut training time.